What is Project Scheduling Construction?

 Using Gantt charts is the simplest and straightforward way to make construction schedules.
 It is widely accepted in construction sites due to its simplicity and flexibility.
 It consists of all the list of activities, specifying the date of initiation of each activity’s project, duration, and completion date.
 Gantt charts are not only implicated for time tracking, but it also helps to trail the other aspects of the project.
 It is useful to detect the number of resources needed in a particular project.
 To estimate the work production and required man-hour as well as equipment, the term ‘resource aggregation’ is used in the schedule.

 Critical Path Scheduling Method

-Critical Path Method (CPM) is a more complicated and detailed than Gantt chart.
+The critical Path Method (CPM) is more complicated and detailed than a Gantt chart.
 It arranges all activities specifically that everyone gets a clue which activity will start first.
 It includes the start date and end date with time.
 It divides the whole activities into segments and keeps a little gap between two activities for rectifying any error or confronting any unavoidable situation.
 CPM also helps to calculate the fastest possible time to finish a particular activity related to the project.
 Different algorithms and computer programs are applied for generating those calculations.

 Scheduling Concerned with Resources

 Scheduling in favor of resources revolves around the required resources for the project.
 It is executed with the least amount of resources.
 So sometimes project delay may occur, which leads to higher cost and lower productivity.
 Resource-oriented scheduling is useful in projects where the specific nature of resources is applied.